6 Quick Tips to Follow During National Scholarship Month

 Most students don’t begin looking for scholarships until their senior year of high school, but I find most seniors are too overwhelmed with the college application process to begin this type of search.
 You can start looking (and in some cases, even applying) for scholarships as early as freshman year of high school.
 You should also continue to look for scholarships while you’re a college student.
 After you get to college, head to the financial aid office and ask about scholarships available to current students.
 Once you declare a major, you may also be eligible to receive scholarships from your academic department.

 Ready to start your search right now?
-You can find a ton of scholarships right here on CollegeXpress using our Scholarship Search tool.
+Find a ton of scholarships right here on CollegeXpress using our Scholarship Search tool.

 Like what you’re reading?